 Gerard da Cunha An Indian architect of the famous Nrityagram.

 Hisila Yami, former Minister of Physical Planning, Government of Nepal

 Raj Rewal, one of the leading architects of India

 Revathi Kamath A pioneer of mud architecture in India

 Manjit Rai Agnihotri, popularly known as the 'Man of the Mountains' for his work in the Uttarkashi Earthquake Projects.

 The movie In Which Annie Gives It Those Ones (1989) co-written by Arundhati Roy is based on the life of students of the college and was filmed at SPA.

 The film society of the college, inmotion organizes one of the India's major short film festivals, Beta Movement

 Courses Offered -

-, Bachelor of Architecture, Bachelor of Planing, Master of Architecture, Master of Planing, , ,
+, Bachelor of Architecture, Bachelor of Planing, Master of Architecture, Master of Planing, , Master of Design, ,